rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

  of bureaucratic overhead will make the larger miners feel the most pain.
-Mining is like a continuous arbitrage opportunity, with profits that will inevitably diminish, forcing miners into survival mode, yet as some miners fail this will tip the remaining miners into a moment of profitability, which will attract more miners, and the cycle repeats, forever.
+Mining is like a continuous arbitrage opportunity, with profits that inevitably diminish, forcing miners into survival mode, yet as the weaker miners fail this will tip the remaining miners into a moment of profitability, which will attract more miners, bloodthirsty and ready to compete, and the cycle repeats, forever.
 Unlike saving in Bitcoin, mining is a high time preference, high risk game.